KingOtar/endpoint_tc/README.md

 This project is a technical DevOps challenge for endpoint.
 (Let me know when you get it and I will delete it.

 ## About
-This is a terraform project that will spin up all the needed resources for deploying a `ghost` container in a managed beanstalk cluster using cloudbuild and ecr.
+This is a terraform project that will spin up all the needed resources for deploying a `ghost` container in a managed beanstalk cluster using AWS CodeBuild and ECR.

 ## File Structure
 ```